Emdot/docfx/Documentation/tutorial/docfx_getting_started.md

 ## 1. What is *DocFX*

-*DocFX* is an API documentation generator for .NET, which currently supports C#, VB and F#.
+*DocFX* is an API documentation generator for .NET that currently supports C#, VB and F#.
 It generates API reference documentation from triple-slash comments in your source code.
 It also allows you to use Markdown files to create additional topics such as tutorials and how-tos, and to customize the generated reference documentation.
 *DocFX* builds a static HTML website from your source code and Markdown files, which can be easily hosted on any web server (for example, *github.io*).
 Also, *DocFX* provides you the flexibility to customize the layout and style of your website through templates.
-If you are interested in creating your own website with your own styles, you can follow [how to create custom template](howto_create_custom_template.md) to create custom templates.
+If you are interested in creating your own website with your own styles, you can follow [How to Create a Custom Template](howto_create_custom_template.md).

 *DocFX* also has the following cool features: